 - Obtain confirmation from the MCA.

-The Due Date for Filing Form DPT-3
+The Due Date for Filing Form-3

-The due date for filing the form DPT-3 is 30th June of every year.
-For example, for FY 2019-20, the due date for DPT-3 is 30th June 2020.
+The due date for filing the Form DPT-3 is June 30 of every year.
+For example, for FY 2019-20, the due date for DPT-3 is June 30, 2020.

 Consequences Non-Filing of Form DPT-3

-- As per Section 73, a penalty of a minimum of INR 1 crore or twice the total amount of deposits whichever is lower, which may extend to INR 10 crore shall be levied.
+- As per Section 73, a penalty of a minimum of INR 1 crore or twice the total amount of deposits, whichever is lower, which may extend to INR 10 crore, shall be levied.

 - For every officer who is in default, imprisonment up to 7 years and a fine not less than INR 25 Lakhs, which may extend to INR 2 crores, shall apply.